Supported tools

 - Tool argument changes in major releases (1.x → 2.x), with deprecation warnings in the prior major

-When a tool’s behaviour changes, the change is documented in the GitHub release notes and surfaced in the WP admin via an admin notice.
+When a tool’s behaviour changes, the change is documented in Axtolab release notes or surfaced in wp-admin.

 Where to go next